 I also learned on this day that indeed, I craved comfort.
 A pilgrimage will definitely take you out of your comfort zone, and today was no exception.
 It is all most certainly part of the experience.
 In noticing this about myself, it was much easier to deal with.

 I continued to rely heavily on my voice journaling, as a way to quickly process my interior happenings!
-I have always been a vocal person, so this helped disappate any negativity quickly, and prevented me from burdening Rich too much.
+I have always been a vocal person, so this helped dissipate any negativity quickly, and prevented me from burdening Rich too much.

 Deep in my bones, I also I knew that the friendship we were creating with the Aussie couple was more than just a passing fancy.
 We were really connecting, and I was thrilled to finally feel part of a Camino community, however small, on our day six of the Camino Portugués.

 May your own day six on the Camino Portugués be filled with self-knowledge, self-wisdom, self-pacing and a sense of community!
 Ultreia!